The ISLA Experience: Ross Monroe

 What will you be doing with ISLA?

 Finding and joining ISLA couldn’t have come at a more perfect time.
 I plan on doing anything I can to help this organization grow, and the ISLA’s unique goals seem reachable given the high amount of motivation that all the volunteers have.
-I will be a Graphic Design and Video editing Coordinator.

 I would like to compile and edit footage of the volunteers in action, interview those we interact with, and do anything else that can truly expose how progressive ISLA intends to be.
 I look forward to spreading the word through videos, but more so by traveling, getting in the water, and mutually learning from those with whom we volunteer.